rickrhone/TTSTechTalentSelectTheHartford/README.md

 - **My Solution:** [Link to my Code](https://github.com/rickrhone/TTSTechTalentSelectTheHartford/tree/master/HomeworkAndLabs/HW1_Ricardo_pieChart_And_Masthead)

 ### HW2 - Todo List [Live-Demo](https://rickrhone.github.io/TTSTechTalentSelectTheHartford/HomeworkAndLabs/HW2_Ricardo_Todo_List/)
-- **Objective:** using HTML, CSS and JavaScript only - create [this]().
+- **Objective:** Create a simple todo application using HTML, CSS and basic JavaScript
-Create a simple todo application
   1. Show an unordered list of todo's
   2. Show an input to enter a new todo
   3. Show a button to add a todo.
 When the button is clicked:

    * The text from the input box is used to add a list item to the bottom of the list
    * The text from the input box is cleared out
    * When the user clicks on a list item, it is removed
 - **My Solution:** [Link to my Code](https://github.com/rickrhone/TTSTechTalentSelectTheHartford/tree/master/HomeworkAndLabs/HW2_Ricardo_Todo_List)

 ### HW3 - JavaScript Libraries [Live-Demo](https://rickrhone.github.io/TTSTechTalentSelectTheHartford/HomeworkAndLabs/HW3_Ricardo_JavaScript_Libraries/)